Martin Frk: Professional

-On July 1, 2019, Frk signed as a free agent to a one-year, two-way contract with the Los Angeles Kings.
+On 1 July 2019, Frk signed as a free agent to a one-year, two-way contract with the Los Angeles Kings.

 Frk participated in the 2020 AHL All-Star Classic, where he won the hardest shot contest with a 109.2 mph slapshot, breaking Zdeno Chára's record for the fastest shot ever recorded.

-As a free agent after three seasons within the Kings organization, Frk was signed to a one-year, two-way contract with the St. Louis Blues on July 15, 2022.
+As a free agent after three seasons within the Kings organization, Frk was signed to a one-year, two-way contract with the St. Louis Blues on 15 July 2022.
+In the 2022–23 season, Frk played exclusively with the Blues AHL affiliate, the Springfield Thunderbirds, leading the team in scoring with 30 goals and 64 points through 67 games.